 The statues of the pharaohs were also mind-blowing.
 In ancient Egyptian times, symbolism was a big factor, so statues of people or of animals were often worshipped as real living things.
 I imagine it must have been insane to see the Egyptians of Thebes revere these giant sandstone monuments as if they were real.
 I had understood similar philosophy to symbolism during my trip to Luxor Temple the previous morning.

 You cannot come to Egypt and not be impressed with the ancient Egyptian hieroglyphics on display.
 I saw many of these on columns in the Precinct of Amun-Re.
 I learned that the sandstone used for the precinct here was actually taken from the banks of the Nile River.
 The Precinct of Amun-Re is the main part of the temple complex, and I saw many people spending a very long time taking photos of these hieroglyphics, some were even laying on the dusty floor to get better angles!

-For just 65 Egyptian Pounds in admission price, a trip to the Temple of Karnak is a great way to spend a few hours.
-It really is comparable to walking around Angkor Wat or Machu Picchu, and unlike some of the other attractions in Luxor, such as Luxor Temple and the Valley of Kings, it was not too busy on the day I was there, which was a godsend.
+For just 65 Egyptian Pounds, a trip to the Temple of Karnak is a great way to spend a few hours.
+It really is comparable to walking around Angkor Wat or Machu Picchu, and unlike some of the other attractions in Luxor, it was not too busy on the day I was there, which was a godsend.
 I would wholly recommend visiting the Temple of Karnak in the morning, in order to avoid the worst of the Arabian sun – but you had better be prepared for being somewhat overpowered by the history of it all.
 It certainly gave me the ‘Thebes Jeebies’!